Skip to Content

 Hand out PEPS Brochures

-Your doctor, midwife, doula, social services provider, and others working with families might be able to share information about PEPS with their colleagues and clients. to request brochures.
+Your doctor, midwife, doula, social services provider, and others working with families might be able to share information about PEPS with their colleagues and clients.
+Request brochures for your organization and thank you for helping us spread the word!

-POST YOUR POINT OF VIEW: Write about PEPS on your local parent listserv, social media group, or personal blog.
+Write about your PEPS experience on your local parent listserv, social media group, or personal blog.

-GET CREATIVE: We welcome new ideas and are happy to explore working with you to develop engaging ways to introduce PEPS in your community.
+We welcome new ideas and can explore working with you to develop engaging ways to introduce PEPS in your community.
+Contact us at .

 Many People Don't Learn About PEPS in Time

-Expecting and new parents receive so much new information that they often forget about things they intended to explore or don't take advantage of offers that might be helpful.
+Parents at all stages of parenting receive so much information that they often forget about things they intended to explore or don't take advantage of offers for support that might be helpful.
 Listen to one new mom who wishes she'd known about PEPS sooner.

 Document Actions